Arnold-Dsouza/Iris_AI_Personal_Assistant/README.md

 ```

 ### What Does Hugging Face Do?
 The Hugging Face API serves as a **fallback** when Google's Gemini API fails or is overloaded.
-It provides alternative AI models for text generation, particularly useful for Arabic language support with specialized models like `Salesforce/xgen-7b-8k-arabic`.
+It provides alternative AI models for text generation, particularly useful for Hindi language support with specialized multilingual models.

 ## 📱 Usage